UtrechtUniversity/researchcloud-items/docs/item_quality_checklist.md

 There is a separate repository that contains Molecule boilerplate configuration tailored for use with ResearchCloud components.
 This is so that this configuration can easily be included in other repos.
 See [here](https://github.com/UtrechtUniversity/SRC-molecule) for more information.

-Although local testing (and testig in CI) with Molecule is great for small changes, for bigger changesets it may be wise to also [test on ResearchCloud](#testing-changes-on-researchcloud).
+Although local testing (and testing in CI) with Molecule is great for small changes, for bigger changesets it may be wise to also [test on ResearchCloud](#testing-changes-on-researchcloud).
 This is because the container deployment used with Molecule is [not fully identical to the ResearchCloud environment](https://github.com/UtrechtUniversity/SRC-test-workspace#limitations).

 ### Testing changes on ResearchCloud